runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

                                                                                 OUTPUT_LOC
 ```
 where `X = ceil32(DATA_LEN) - DATA_LEN`.

-The function writes to the memory starting from `DATA_LOC + 32 + ceil32(DATA_LEN)`.
+Here the function writes to the memory starting from `DATA_LOC + 32 + ceil32(DATA_LEN)`.
 The first 384 bytes are used for executing `keccak256` to compute `safeTxHash`, i.e., 352 bytes for preparing for 11 arguments (= 32 * 11), and 32 bytes for holding the return value.
 The next 98 bytes are used for passing the return value, as described above.

-#### Other Behaviors
+Note that the external call results in the same output memory, but the memory is not shared by the caller, and does not affect the caller's memory.

+#### Function visibility and modifiers:

-The function does not update the storage, as it is specified as a view function.
+The function does not update the storage, as it is marked `view`.

-`msg.value` must be zero, since the function is not payable.
+For the external call, `msg.value` must be zero, since the function is not `payable`.
 Otherwise, it throws.

-#### Pre-condition
+#### Pre-conditions:

-We assume that:
+No overflow:
-- the call depth is small enough to avoid the call depth overflow
+- For the external call, the call depth is small enough to avoid the call depth overflow.
-- the size of stack is small enough to avoid the stack overflow
+- For the internal call, the input stack size is small enough to avoid the stack overflow.
-- the maximum memory location accessed, i.e., `DATA_LOC + 32 + ceil32(DATA_LEN) + 482`, is small enough to avoid the integer overflow
+- The maximum memory location accessed, i.e., `DATA_LOC + 32 + ceil32(DATA_LEN) + 482`, is small enough to avoid the integer overflow for the pointer arithmetic.

-The above assumptions are practically reasonable.
+Assuming the no-overflow conditions is practically reasonable.
 If they are not satisfied, the function will throw.

-We also assume that:
+Well-formed input:
-- the `to`, `gasToken`, and `refundReceiver` argument values are all within the range of addresses, i.e., its first 96 (= 256 - 160) bits are zero.
-Otherwise, the fist 96 bits are simply ignored.
+- The `to`, `gasToken`, and `refundReceiver` argument values are all within the range of `address`, i.e., the first 96 (= 256 - 160) bits are zero.
+Otherwise, the function simply ignores (i.e., truncates) the fist 96 bits.
-- the `operation` is either 0, 1, or 2.
+- The `operation` is either 0, 1, or 2.
+Otherwise, the `execute` function (defined at `Executor.sol`) will throw.
-- the maximum size of `data` is 2^32.
-(This is practically reasonable bound considering the current block gas limit.
-See the size limit discussion.)
+- The maximum size of `data` is 2^32.
+Otherwise, it reverts.
+(The bound is practically reasonable considering the current block gas limit.
+See the buffer size limit discussion.)

+The input well-formedness conditions are satisfied in all calling contexts of the current GnosisSafe contract.

+Below is the specification for the internal call.

 ```ini
 [encodeTransactionData-internal]